 In October 2021, the FASB issued ASU 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers, which requires contract assets and contract liabilities (i.e., deferred revenue) acquired in a business combination to be recognized and measured by the acquirer on the acquisition date in accordance with ASC 606, Revenue from Contracts with Customers, as if it had originated the contracts.
 The new guidance creates an exception to the general recognition and measurement principles of ASC 805, Business Combinations.
 The new guidance should be applied prospectively and is effective for all public business entities for fiscal years beginning after December 15, 2022 and include interim periods.
-The guidance is effective for all other entities for fiscal years beginning after December 15, 2023, including interim periods within those fiscal years.
+The guidance is effective for all other entities for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 Early adoption is permitted.
 The Company is currently evaluating the effects of the adoption of ASU No. 2021-08 on its consolidated financial statements.

 In August 2020, the FASB issued ASU No. 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity ("ASU 2020-06"), which simplifies an issuer's accounting for convertible instruments by reducing the number of accounting models that require separate accounting for embedded conversion features.
 ASU 2020-06 also simplifies the settlement assessment that entities are required to perform to determine whether a contract qualifies for equity classification and makes targeted improvements to the disclosures for convertible instruments and earnings-per-share ("EPS") guidance.
 This update will be effective for the Company's fiscal years beginning after December 15, 2023, and interim periods within those fiscal years.
 Early adoption is permitted, but no earlier than fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
-Entities can elect to adopt the new guidance through either a modified retrospective method of transition or a fully retrospective method of transition.
-The Company is currently evaluating the impact of the pending adoption of the new standard on its financial statements and intends to adopt the standard as of January 1, 2024.
+Early adoption is permitted, but no earlier than fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
+Early adoption he new guidance through either a modified retrospective method of transition or a fully retrospective method of transition.
+The Company has elected to adopt the standard early using the modified retrospective method of transition with effect from January 1, 2022.
+The adoption had no impact on the consolidated financial statements.